emptymalei/diet/docs/index.md

-# Documentation for DIET
+# Documentation for DIETBox

-The Data scIEnce Toolbox (DIET).
+The Data scIEnce Toolbox (DIETBox).

 ## Install

 ```
-pip install diet
+pip install dietbox
 ```

 This will leave out many dependencies.
 To install DIET together with other requirements,

 ```
-pip install "diet[all]"
+pip install "dietbox[all]"
 ```

 The extras options: